NorskRegnesentral/spatioTemporalIndices/README.md

 #### Saving the indices

-Indices can be saved on standard ICES format by:
+Indices can be saved in the standard ICES format by:

 ```R
 write_indices_ICES_format(run,file = "indexFile.dat", name = "nameOfSurvey",digits = 0)

 ```
-The file have standard ICES-format and looks like this:
+The file follows the standard ICES format and looks like this:
 ```plaintext
 nameOfSurvey
 2018 2020